huynguyen314/gaming-project/README.md

 2. Create 4 .CSV files UserInfo, Membership, Country, Transactions from Raw flat file and stored in work-folder

-3. Design a data pipeline and illustrate the pipline with Drawio
+3. Design a data pipeline and illustrate the pipeline with Drawio
 ![architectural-design-data-pipeline](https://user-images.githubusercontent.com/88389982/129834819-2fbc26f1-62fe-4361-b124-bdd1449995a6.jpg)

 4. Ingest data from flat file